 - All motor vehicles (automobiles, motorcycles and motorized scooters) must be registered with the Campus Safety Office immediately upon bringing the vehicle to campus.
 If you have completed your vehicle registration online, you are considered to have obtained your permit.
 However, your vehicle registration is NOT complete until the sticker is completely affixed to the motor vehicle, or the temporary permit is properly displayed in the vehicle.
 Failure to affix and display your permit properly after registering online is grounds for issuance of a traffic violation.

-- Registration fees for the 2012-2013 academic year are $125.00 for automobiles and $37.50 for motorcycles and motorized scooters.
-The registration fee is reduced to $100.00 if the vehicle is registered early from August 1 until September 4, 2012.
-Registration fees will be prorated beginning in January 2013 and during second semester.
-The registration fee is not refundable, but special arrangements for a reduced fee for students only registered through first semester or through Interim can be made at the Campus Safety Office in the month of September or within seven days of registration of the vehicle.
+- Registration fees for the 2013-2014 academic year are $150.00 for automobiles and $40.00 for motorcycles and motorized scooters.
+The registration fee is reduced to $125.00 if the vehicle is registered early from August 1 until September 3, 2013.
+Registration fees will be prorated beginning in January 2014 and during second semester.
+The registration fee is not refundable, but special arrangements for a reduced fee for students only registered through first semester or through Interim can be made at the Campus Safety Office.

 - High school students who are dually enrolled at Calvin College must register and obtain a commuter student permit for their vehicle.
 They can obtain this permit for $5.00 at the Campus Safety Department.